 With a bit of content to work with, it’s time to add Styling.

 There are a few methods of styling a template.
 The first is to apply a style to the entire page:

 The second is to click into a Design Block and apply a style to just that area.

 *Note that it is possible to select multiple styles from the Available Styles window, as shown above.
 Simply continue selecting the styles you’d like to apply and they will populate in the Styles in Use area.

 Lastly, it is also possible to apply styles to individual content blocks, for example, just the title.

-1. As you might’ve noticed, there are two ways to select and begin working on a particular design block — a design block can either be selected from the Design Blocks section (right) or directly clicked on within the Edit/Preview window (left).
+1. There are two ways to select and begin working on a Design Block — either select from the Design Blocks section (right) or directly from the Edit/Preview window (left).

 To remove a style from an entire template, make sure you’re viewing the template overview window.
 In the Template Styles section, select the ‘x’ associated with the style you’d like to remove.